cabal-club/cable/readme.md

 Clients encountering an unknown `msg_type` should ignore and discard it.

-The `circuit_id` field is not currently specified, and should not be used.
+The `circuit_id` field is not currently specified, and should be set to all zeros.
 It is reserved for future use.

 ### 5.2.2 Requests